-90 percentile - Out of every 10 homes sampled, 9 were at or below this level.
+90th percentile - Out of every 10 homes sampled, 9 were at or below this level

-Massachusetts Office of Research and Standards Guideline (ORSG) - This is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure.
+Massachusetts Office of Research and Standards Guideline

+(ORSG) - This is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure.
 If exceeded, it serves as an indicator of the potential need for further action.
-See: www.mass.gov/dep/about/poranization/orshist.htm for more information.